 Part of this site, and it is included in its official name, is the statue of Roland in the front of the building.
 I knew very little of the story of Roland before I arrived, but you can find statues of Roland all over Europe.
 He became a symbol of independent cities of the Hanseatic League, which is why his statue is featured so prominently in Bremen.

-The The Town Hall and Roland on the Marketplace of Bremen is a cultural UNESCO World Heritage Site in Germany.
+The Town Hall and Roland on the Marketplace of Bremen are a cultural UNESCO World Heritage Site in Germany.
 It was inscribed in 2004 for its urban landscape that is distinctively Medieval European in heritage.
 This UNESCO site represents the civic autonomy and market freedom that persisted in the city of Bremen during the Holy Roman Empire.

 The town hall and the Roland are both strategically and prominently located at the heart of the marketplace.
 The city hall is the seat of the President of the Senate and Mayor for the City of Bremen, which is also part of the Hanseatic League.
-This city hall is considered as one of the best preserved examples of European Gothic architecture.
+This city hall is considered as one of the best-preserved examples of European Gothic architecture.
 It is preserved via the monument protection act since 1973.

 About the Town Hall and Roland on the Marketplace of Bremen

-The The Town Hall and Roland on the Marketplace of Bremen consist of two iconic landmarks in the marketplace of Bremen.
+The Town Hall and Roland on the Marketplace of Bremen consist of two iconic landmarks in the marketplace of Bremen.
 These two landmarks comprise this UNESCO protected site that aims to preserve the cultural heritage and history of this medieval European city.

 Bremen Town Hall

 The town hall forms one half of the UNESCO site The Town Hall and Roland on the Marketplace of Bremen.
 It is located northeast of the market square within the historic center of the city.
-On the opposite end of the square, you will find Schutting, which is an ancient guildhall.
+On the opposite end of the square, you will find Schutting, which is an ancient Guildhall.
 To this day, the town hall serves as the seat for the commerce board in the city.